mivoq/speect/docs/source/topics/cmake_options_topic.rst

 .. cmake:: WANT_TESTS

-   Inlcuded tests in build process.
+   Include tests in build process.

    :options: ON or OFF
    :default: OFF